Constrained high-index saddle dynamics for the solution landscape with equality constraints: Conclusions and discussions

 \section{Conclusions and discussions}

-In this article, we proposed a CHiSD method for searching index-$k$ saddle points subject to general equality constraints.
+In this article, we proposed a CHiSD method for searching for index-$k$ saddle points subject to general equality constraints.
 Applying the Riemannian gradients and Hessians, we derived the dynamical system with a transformed gradient flow as the formulation of CHiSD.
 The linear stability of CHiSD at the index-$k$ constrained saddle points is proved.
 In the numerical implementation of CHiSD, the retraction operator and vector transport are introduced to discretize the dynamics.
 Combined with the CHiSD method, one can construct the solution landscape on a constrained manifold using downward/upward search algorithms.

 We presented two numerical examples as applications of the CHiSD method.
-For the finite-dimensional Thomson problem, we constructed the solution landscape from a planar configuration.
-Our results can be regarded as an improvement of the saddle point amounts and the kinetic transition networks \cite{mehta2016kinetic, mehta2015exploring}.
+For the Thomson problem, we constructed the solution landscape from a planar configuration.
+Our results can be regarded as an improvement of the saddle point amounts and the kinetic transition networks \cite{mehta2016kinetic,mehta2015exploring}.
 Although only cases with $5$, $7$ and $9$ particles are considered here, our method can be applied to study more particles in a straightforward way.
-The other application is to search the excited states of BEC, which correspond to a nonlinear eigenvalue problem.
+The other application is to search for the excited states of BEC, which correspond to a nonlinear eigenvalue problem.
 The upward search algorithm is slightly varied in this case due to the zero eigenvalues of Hessians at stationary points.
-We calculated the excited states using the upward search algorithm, which is further applied to the 10-saddle, as it is conjectured that the nonlinear eigenvalue problem \cref{eqn:gpephi} admits infinitely many eigenfunctions which are linearly independent \cite{bao2005ground}.
-Furthermore, in a rotating BEC system, vortices are energetically favored above a critical rotational frequency and this system can admit multiple stable/metastable states \cite{bao2013mathematical, bao2005ground}.
-In a subsequent work \cite{huang2020excited}, we will systematically explore the solution landscape of rotating BEC and identify probable mechanisms of excitation.
+We calculated the excited states using the upward search algorithm, which can further applied to the 10-saddle, as it is conjectured that the nonlinear eigenvalue problem \eqref{eqn:gpephi} admits infinitely many eigenfunctions which are linearly independent \cite{bao2005ground}.
+Furthermore, in a rotating BEC system, vortices are energetically favored above a critical rotational frequency and this system can admit multiple stable/metastable states \cite{bao2013mathematical,bao2005ground}.
+We will systematically explore the solution landscape of rotating BEC and identify probable mechanisms of excitation in a subsequent work.